j-h-a/tzm-challenge/README.md

 NLRBE, and while there is some weight to this, its certitude is disproportionate to the risk involved in trying it.
 In addition to this, NLRBE is often justified with circular reasoning and is therefore unfalsifiable.
+For example:
-For example: There would be no reason for people to behave like that in an RBE; The education system in an RBE would ensure that isn’t a problem.
+`"There would be no reason for people to behave like that in an RBE"`;
+`"The education system in an RBE would ensure that isn’t a problem."`.

 This adhesion to a single, untestable, unfalsifiable solution with the unverified assumption that it is correct is unscientific.

+Reverse the idea:
-Reverse the idea "We need an NLRBE in order to ensure sustainable access abundance." to get "Once we have sustainable access abundance, we will be living in an NLRBE.".
+`"We need an NLRBE in order to ensure sustainable access abundance."` to get `"Once we have sustainable access abundance, we will be living in an NLRBE."`.

 This opens up many possible implementations and paths that achieve the goal of sustainable access abundance.
 In all likelihood these solutions would have many similarities with the NLRBE currently put forward by TZM, but this approach allows scientific investigation of these ideas.
 They can